Safety Stock Calculator & Formula

 5) Provide support

-Offer workshops (if possible due to the latest coronavirus restrictions) or even online webinars- explaining to clients how they can make meeting the Self Assessment deadline easier for themselves.
+Offer workshops or even online webinars- explaining to clients how they can make meeting the Self Assessment deadline easier for themselves.
 You can round up key points and any changes they need to know about, and it’s also a good chance to let clients ask any questions.

 Staying in close communication with your clients like this will encourage them to act when you want them to.